Skip to main content

 findmnt /mnt/restore

 Step 4.
-Restore necessary data from the mounted volume
+Restore necessary data

 sudo rsync -avh --checksum /mnt/restore/ /path/to/restore/

-2. Verify that the copied data exists in the restore path.
+2. Verify the copied files:

 ls -alh /path/to/restore/

 Step 5.
-Detach the connected volume
+Detach the volume

 sudo umount /mnt/restore